| Moshe D. Lichtman According to official Jewish Agency reports, “Aliya from the United States

 uncover the reasons for this failure and develop a systematic, comprehensive curriculum to

+help increase the rate of aliya among the future graduates of these institutions.
 He posits that a major part of the problem is that very few, if any, of

 the institutions have a clearly defined, well-thought-out program of study on this topic.